Verizon and Newlab incubate 7 startups to leverage 5G networks

 5G Studio participants

-The seven startups were selected from a cross-section of industries and disciplines, and include companies specializing in autonomous robots and autonomous drone data collection, bi-directional EV charging stations, machine learning and AI, and more.
+The seven startups were selected from a cross-section of industries and disciplines and include companies specializing in autonomous robots and autonomous drone data collection, bi-directional EV charging stations, machine learning and AI, and more.

-“What I think is always delightful is seeing how quickly these new companies who are just pure software, or robotics companies, or industrial companies are able to rethink their architectural deployment to optimize their programs and their applications for 5g,” Neel said.
+“What I think is always delightful is seeing how quickly these new companies [that] are just pure software or robotics companies or industrial companies are able to rethink their architectural deployment to optimize their programs and their applications for 5G,” Neel said.

-E1ectr0n enables high mix, low volume manufacturing with a compact benchtop robot platform, named Pr0t0n, which assembles hardware with high precision on its own or in collaboration with humans.
-E1ectr0n developed the technology and know-how to design and manufacture a series of rapidly deployable, highly flexible robots and automation solutions to meet a variety of small-scale manufacturing demands, including collaboration and teleremote operation tools in an industrial environment networked by Verizon 5G technology.
+E1ectr0n enables high-mix, low-volume manufacturing with a compact benchtop robot platform named Pr0t0n that assembles hardware with high precision on its own or in collaboration with humans.
+E1ectr0n developed the technology and know-how to design and manufacture a series of rapidly deployable, highly flexible robots and automation solutions to meet a variety of small-scale manufacturing demands, including collaboration and tele-remote operation tools in an industrial environment networked by Verizon 5G technology.

 E1ectr0n deployed the Pr0t0n robot at Newlab’s headquarters in Brooklyn, New York.
 The robot was remotely operated from E1ectr0n’s headquarters in Oregon using Verizon’s 5G infrastructure in an Industry 4.0 environment.
-The remote operation leveraged computer vision to program the manufacturing process for a music synthesizer that requires high precision and safely pauses production on detecting nearby hand movement, all in near real-time.
+The remote operation leveraged computer vision to program the manufacturing process for a music synthesizer that requires high precision and safely pauses production upon detecting nearby hand movement, all in near real time.

-Fermata Energy was founded to accelerate the adoption of electric vehicles (EVs) on the road, and the transition to renewable energy on the grid.
+Fermata Energy was founded to accelerate the adoption of electric vehicles (EVs) on the road and the transition to renewable energy on the grid.
 Its V2X technology turns EVs into energy storage assets to combat climate change, increase energy resilience, and dramatically lower the cost of EV ownership.
-Their V2X solutions specialize in the delivery of energy services from EV batteries to the home, building or energy grid — and have the only V2X system for light-duty vehicles commercially available in the U.S.
+Their V2X solutions specialize in the delivery of energy services from EV batteries to the home, building, or energy grid — and have the only V2X system for light-duty vehicles commercially available in the U.S.

 Fermata Energy installed a bidirectional charger and used its proprietary V2X energy management software to perform V2X activities with a Nissan LEAF using both 4G and 5G technologies.
 With the charger connected to Newlab’s building energy load, its testing compared peak shaving and load balancing operations of the electric grid between 4G and 5G.
 It proved 5G’s ability to react to changes in the grid based on near real-time data and with near-zero latency.
-Given the density of distributed energy systems to come in the near future, and the fleets of EVs connected to them, the ability to load-balance and optimize in near real-time will be necessary to deliver energy services and spark new business models between the vehicle owner, buildings, and grids.
+Given the density of distributed energy systems to come in the near future, and the fleets of EVs connected to them, the ability to load-balance and optimize in near real time will be necessary to deliver energy services and spark new business models between the vehicle owner, buildings, and grids.

 Iterate Labs is an industrial IoT company.
 Its AI-powered solution collects data from the workforce and delivers insights for efficient factory floor operation and driving automation.
-Iterate Labs’ wearable Delta-1 and computer vision software digitizes workforce data, edge processes it, and uses cloud software to deliver the insights for maximizing workforce productivity, safety, and process automation
+Iterate Labs’ wearable Delta-1 and computer vision software digitizes workforce data, edge processes it, and uses cloud software to deliver the insights for maximizing workforce productivity, safety, and process automation.

 Iterate Labs used the 5G network to enable near real-time data transfer between wearables, cameras, and their proprietary cloud software.
-Leveraging 5G, they were able to apply computer vision and wearable motion data processing to analyze the performance of a large workforce and factory in general in near real-time with extremely low latency.
+Leveraging 5G, they were able to apply computer vision and wearable motion data processing to analyze the performance of a large workforce and factory, largely in near real time with extremely low latency.

-Easy Aerial is a provider of a military-grade, autonomous drone-in-a-box-based monitoring, inspection, and surveillance solution for commercial, government, and military applications.
+Easy Aerial provides a military-grade, autonomous drone-in-a-box-based monitoring, inspection, and surveillance solution for commercial, government, and military applications.

-Easy Aerial remotely deployed their Smart Aerial Monitoring System (SAMS) drone-in-a-box solutions including portable charging hangars, hexacopters, and high-resolution EO/IR/Zoom payloads.
-Access to the 5G Studio and MEC enabled them to test their 5G-enabled solutions and advanced processing capabilities at the edge Their tests included AI-enabled object detection and telemetry transmission designed to help infrastructure, enterprise, and government users unlock safe, drone-based data collection at scale.
+Easy Aerial remotely deployed its Smart Aerial Monitoring System (SAMS) drone-in-a-box solutions, including portable charging hangars, hexacopters, and high-resolution EO/IR/Zoom payloads.
+Access to the 5G Studio and MEC enabled the company to test its 5G-enabled solutions and advanced processing capabilities at the edge.
+The team’s tests included AI-enabled object detection and telemetry transmission designed to help infrastructure, enterprise, and government users unlock safe, drone-based data collection at scale.
 They demonstrated that ultra-low latency 5G allowed live drone video and telemetry data to be collected and transferred to and from a MEC for rapid processing and analysis.

 EVPassport is an EV charging hardware and software platform provider.
-They offer an open application programming interface (API) for EV charging stations, allowing businesses to increase customer engagement through EV charging.
+The company offers an open application programming interface (API) for EV charging stations, allowing businesses to increase customer engagement through EV charging.

 EVPassport installed three chargers at Newlab, launching the world’s first 5G-powered EV charging platform, simulating the company’s ability to provide simple charging solutions for EV fleets.
-Leveraging 5G, they managed to reduce latency in charging sessions and to orchestrate the chargers in near real-time to rebalance load based on EV charging levels, for example, by prioritizing power to vehicles with lower charge.
+Leveraging 5G, the team managed to reduce latency in charging sessions and orchestrate the chargers in near real time to rebalance load based on EV charging levels, for example, by prioritizing power to vehicles with a lower charge.

 Fantasmo is a platform for 3D maps and hyper-accurate positioning.
-The demands of location-based services (e.g., e-scooter, food delivery, ride-hailing, augmented reality) have outpaced the capabilities of the global positioning system (GPS).
+The demands of location-based services (e.g., e-scooter, food delivery, ride-hailing, augmented reality) have outpaced capabilities of the global positioning system (GPS).
 Fantasmo’s camera positioning service (CPS) provides accurate positioning 20 times better than GPS for any camera.
-It works in GPS-degraded environments including cities and indoors.
+It works in GPS-degraded environments, including cities and indoors.

 Fantasmo tested 5G’s ability to support its accurate positioning and 3D mapping solution.
-Through testing, Fantasmo was able to update maps in near real-time using camera data as well as to pinpoint the exact location of an e-scooter moving between geofences.
-This opens up the opportunity to enable hyperlocal positioning for a variety of mobile platforms including delivery robots, drones, HMDs, handheld devices, and autonomous vehicles.
+Through testing, Fantasmo was able to update maps in near real time using camera data, as well as pinpointing the exact location of an e-scooter moving between geofences.
+This opens up the opportunity to enable hyperlocal positioning for a variety of mobile platforms, including delivery robots, drones, HMDs, handheld devices, and autonomous vehicles.

 Sojourn offers proprietary computer vision that enables last-mile delivery service providers to complete deliveries within a centimeter of accuracy to pinpoints determined by their customers at homes, businesses, and other locations.
-With no additional hardware requirements, this unique system empowers both human and robotic couriers to complete delivery missions precisely to persistent pinpoints that their customers have established.
+With no additional hardware requirements, this unique system empowers both human and robotic couriers to complete precise delivery missions to persistent pinpoints customers have established.

 Sojourn utilized the 5G network to create and access hyper-accurate maps that enabled a drone to quickly locate user-defined points in Newlab, simulating a 5G-enabled last-mile delivery solution.
-Additionally, a total migration of Sojourn’s Cloud services to the 5G Studio’s MEC was successfully completed and utilized in testing and demonstration.
+Additionally, the company successfully completed total migration of Sojourn’s Cloud services to the 5G Studio’s MEC in testing and demonstration.

 What’s next?